steinabg/ProjectCA/README.md

 ### Single core

-1. Run setup.py to compile the c++ code used for the CA transition functions.
-    - To compile use: python setup.py build_ext --inplace
-    - To generate cython HTML document use: cython -a transition_functions_cy.pyx
-2. Initial conditions are modified in the .ini files in the Config folder.
+1. Run make setup to create directories and config file
-3. Specify which .ini file to use by modifying the arguement in line 20 of GUI.py.
+2. Specify which (.ini file) initial conditions to use by typing the name of the file in the Config/config.txt file.
+Typing multiple .ini files separated by a line change results in sequential run of these ICs.
-4. Run GUI.py
+3. Either directly run CAenvironment.py to start the simulation or run ./run_singlecore.sh to first compile Cython files first.

-### Using MPI
+### Using MPI (needs some work)
 1. Run setup.py to compile the c++ code used for the CA transition functions.
     - To compile use: python setup.py build_ext --inplace
     - To generate cython HTML document use: cython -a transition_functions_cy.pyx